-- A. CONTRACTOR shall comply with all requests regarding local, state, and federal performance outcomes measurement requirements and participate in the outcomes measurement processes as requested. - B. Quality Improvement Activities and Participation - I. CONTRACTOR shall comply with COUNTY's ongoing comprehensive Quality Assessment and Performance Improvement (QAPI) Program (42 C.F.R. § 438.330(a)) and work with COUNTY to improve established outcomes by following structural and operational processes and activities that are consistent with current practice standards. - II.
-CONTRACTOR shall participate in QI activities, including clinical and non-clinical performance improvement projects (PIPs), as requested by COUNTY in relation to state and federal requirements and responsibilities, to improve health outcomes and clients' satisfaction over time.
-Other QI activities include QA, collection and submission of performance measures specified by COUNTY, mechanisms to detect both underutilization and overutilization of services, client and system outcomes, utilization management, utilization review, provider appeals, provider credentialing and re-credentialing, and client grievances.
+CONTRACTOR shall comply with COUNTY's ongoing comprehensive Quality Assessment and Performance Improvement (QAPI) Program (42 C.F.R. § 438.330(a)) and work with COUNTY to improve established outcomes by following structural and

+- operational processes and activities that are consistent with current practice standards. - II.
+CONTRACTOR shall participate in quality improvement (QI) activities, including clinical and non-clinical performance improvement projects (PIPs), as requested by COUNTY in relation to state and federal requirements and responsibilities, to improve health outcomes and clients' satisfaction over time.
+Other QI activities include quality assurance, collection and submission of performance measures specified by COUNTY, mechanisms to detect both underutilization and overutilization of services, client and system outcomes, utilization management, utilization review, provider appeals, provider credentialing and re-credentialing, and client grievances.
 CONTRACTOR shall measure, monitor, and annually report its performance to COUNTY. - III.
 CONTRACTOR shall implement mechanisms to assess client/family satisfaction based on COUNTY's guidance.
-CONTRACTOR shall assess client/family satisfaction by: - a.
-Surveying client/family satisfaction with CONTRACTOR's services at least annually. - b.
-Evaluating client grievances, appeals, and State Hearings at least annually. - c.
-Evaluating requests to change persons providing services at least annually. - d.
-Informing COUNTY and clients of the results of client/family satisfaction activities. - IV.
+CONTRACTOR shall assess client/family satisfaction by: - Surveying client/family satisfaction with CONTRACTOR's services at least annually. - Evaluating client grievances, appeals and State Hearings at least annually. - c.
+Evaluating requests to change persons providing services at least annually. - Informing COUNTY and clients of the results of client/family satisfaction activities. - IV.
 CONTRACTOR, if applicable, shall implement mechanisms to monitor the safety and effectiveness of medication practices.
-This mechanism shall

-- be under the supervision of a person licensed to prescribe or dispense prescription drugs, at least annually. - V. CONTRACTOR shall implement mechanisms to monitor appropriate and timely intervention of occurrences that raise quality of care concerns.
+This mechanism shall be under the supervision of a person licensed to prescribe or dispense prescription drugs, at least annually. - V. CONTRACTOR shall implement mechanisms to monitor appropriate and timely intervention of occurrences that raise quality of care concerns.
 CONTRACTOR shall take appropriate follow-up action when such an occurrence is identified.
-The results of the intervention shall be evaluated by CONTRACTOR at least annually and shared with COUNTY. - VI.
+The results of the intervention shall be evaluated by CONTRACTOR at least annually and shared with COUNTY.

+- VI.
 CONTRACTOR shall assist COUNTY, as needed, with the development and implementation of Corrective Action Plans. - VII.
 CONTRACTOR shall collaborate with COUNTY to create a QI Work Plan with documented annual evaluations and documented revisions as needed.
 The QI Work Plan shall evaluate the impact and effectiveness of its QAPI program. - VIII.
-CONTRACTOR shall attend and participate in COUNTY's QIC meetings to recommend policy decisions, review and evaluate results of QI activities, including PIPs, institute needed QI actions, and ensure follow-up of QI processes.
+CONTRACTOR shall attend and participate in COUNTY's Quality Improvement Committee (QIC) to recommend policy decisions, review and evaluate results of QI activities, including PIPs, institute needed QI actions, and ensure follow-up of QI processes.

 CONTRACTOR shall ensure that there is active participation by CONTRACTOR's practitioners and providers in the QIC. - IX.
-CONTRACTOR shall participate, as required, in annual, independent external quality reviews (EQR) of the quality, timeliness, and access to the services covered under this Agreement, which are conducted pursuant to Subpart E of Part 438 of the Code of Federal Regulations.
+CONTRACTOR shall assist COUNTY, as needed, with the development and implementation of Corrective Action Plans. - X. CONTRACTOR shall participate, as required, in annual, independent external quality reviews (EQR) of the quality, timeliness, and access to the services covered under this Agreement, which are conducted pursuant to Subpart E of Part 438 of the Code of Federal Regulations.
 (42 C.F.R. §§ 438.350(a) and 438.320)